The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 Deacons and Deaconesses: Jacks and Jills Of All Godly Administrative Needs

-The Deacon is the ministerial servant who works alongside a local pastor, or Apostle, prophet, evangelist and might be a local council elder as well (cf 1Timothy3,8).
+The Deacon and Deaconess is the ministerial servant who works alongside a local pastor, or Apostle, prophet, evangelist and might be a local council elder as well (cf 1Timothy3,8).

 25 Historic Deeds And Doctrines Of The Nicolaitans